ashwin8223/Developer-Survey-Analysis/README.md

-Analyis of Developer surverys conducted by Stack Overflow.
+Analyis of Developer survery conducted by Stack Overflow.